lhr-solar/Controls/Docs/source/Drivers/Display.rst

 ``ErrorStatus Display_SetChargeState(uint32_t chargeState)`` — Sets the charge component to a given value.
 The format of this value is set by BPS, and displayed with one digit after the decimal point.

-``ErrorStatus Display_SetRegenEnabled(State ChargeEnabled)`` — Sets the regen enable display component, letting the driver know whether regen is available to them at the moment.
+``ErrorStatus Display_SetRegenEnabled(bool ChargeEnabled)`` — Sets the regen enable display component, letting the driver know whether regen is available to them at the moment.

-``ErrorStatus Display_SetLight(uint8_t light, State on)``— Sets a light component to determined by the ``light`` to the given state.
+``ErrorStatus Display_SetLight(uint8_t light, bool on)``— Sets a light component to determined by the ``light`` to the given state.
 Whenever (and if) we get dedicated LEDs for blinkers, headlights, etc. this function will be deprecated.

-``ErrorStatus Display_SetGear(State fwd, State rev)``— Sets the gear component based on the given ``fwd`` and ``rev`` states.
+``ErrorStatus Display_SetGear(bool fwd, bool rev)``— Sets the gear component based on the given ``fwd`` and ``rev`` states.
 If neither are one, a neutral gear is displayed.
 If both are on, an error is returned.

 Internal Details